 ADDRESSED TO: Office Use Only:

 PPN:

+Registrar

-Registrar District Court
+District Court

-You need to hand in or post this form to the Col llections Unit of your neare est District Court.

 This claim relates to property taken from:

 Name:

 Address:

-/ Nadross.

-on (date of of seizure) under a Warran t to Seize Property.
+on (date o of seizure) under a Warrant to Seize Property.

-I, (full name
+I, ( full name

 for an individual for an organisation

 DOB: Your position:

 Address: Organisations name:

 Organisation's address:

 Phone: Phone:

-claim ownership of, or an interest in (tick the ap the seized property the value of the seized property, eg as a cre the money from the sale of the seized property editor
+- the seized property - the value of the seized property, eg as a creditor - the money from the sale of the seized property

-Secured Party Only I request
+Secured Party Only

+I request

-I am / my organisation is responsible for the the court is responsible for the sale of the s ty
+I am / my organisation is responsible for the sale of the seized property

+) the court is responsible for the sale of the seized property.

-Description of property including the kind (and, money owed on the property, include the amou • interest claimed.
-If your claim is about
+Description of property including the kind (and, if relevant, the amount) of interest claimed.
+If your claim is about money owed on the property, include the amount that you are owed.